docker/docs/content/language/ruby/deploy.md

 ## Overview

 In this section, you'll learn how to use Docker Desktop to deploy your application to a fully-featured Kubernetes environment on your development machine.
-This allows you to test and debug your workloads on Kubernetes locally before deploying.
+This lets you to test and debug your workloads on Kubernetes locally before deploying.

 ## Create a Kubernetes YAML file